12 Top-Rated Attractions & Things to Do in Bozeman, MT

 The first designated national park in the United States, and one of the largest, Yellowstone National Park is an 80-mile drive from Bozeman.
 Visitors from across the world fly into Bozeman to experience the spectacles of Yellowstone, including the several hydrothermal features that are incredibly dense and unique in the region.

 Iconic spots like Old Faithful and Grand Prismatic Spring comprise only a fraction of the best places to visit in Yellowstone.
-Hikers will want to hit the hiking trails.
-Some of these are just short walks and suitable for anyone.
-And with over two million acres to explore, there's something new to discover with each visit.
+The entire park spans an incredible 2.2 million acres, lending to a surplus of roadside attractions, wildlife encounters, and hiking trails.
+Some of the best hiking trails in Yellowstone are just short walks and are suitable for anyone.

 The closest access point to Yellowstone from Bozeman is the park's North Entrance.
 This entrance near the Gardiner River offers easy access to the Mammoth Hot Springs region of the park.
 Alongside one of the best campgrounds in Yellowstone, Mammoth Hot Springs features eye-catching travertine terraces and the popular Boiling River roadside attraction.